MohammedRiazKhan/HospitalSystem/README.md

 # HospitalSystem

-The aim of the system with which I am solving this me.mohammedriaz.domain, is to assist doctors as well as nursing staff, to better manage their day to day operations with the use of a hospital system.
+The aim of the system with which I am solving this domain, is to assist doctors as well as nursing staff, to better manage their day to day operations with the use of a hospital system.

 ## What will the system do?